Governance and Structure

 Who is allowed to hold office?

-Physicians and surgeons that are either Fellows or Associates are allowed to hold office.
-These provisions and requirements are part of the Bylaws dealing with Officers.
+Physicians and surgeons that are either fellow or associate members are allowed to hold office.
+These provisions and requirements are part of the bylaws.

 Why do we need a DASIL?